codr7/swift-interpreter/chapter7/README.md

 }
 ```

-Converting it to an embedded linked list, where each call containes an optional reference to the previous call; gives a 30-40% boost.
+Converting it to an embedded linked list, where each frame contains an optional reference to its parent; gives a 30-40% boost.

 ```
 struct Function {